 16. Make a daisy chain

 The lawns by the house and in the Walled Garden are great places to look for daisies.

 12. Make a trail with sticks

 You're sure to find a stick or two if you take a walk through the woodland garden.
 Why not lay a trail to help you find your way back?

 If you head to the Top Garden you'll see a lovely grassy hill to roll down.

 Fancy a game of soft ball tennis or croquet?
 You'll find the tennis court and the croquet lawn ready and waiting for you.

 There are free trails for kids to do in the house and garden.
 In the house you can choose between the animal trail, perfect for younger kids, and the Agatha Christie packing trail.
 The animal trail involves spotting animal figures and ornaments around the house, and the more challenging Agatha Christie packing trail is a great way for children to investigate Greenway's collection as they help Agatha Christie and her husband Max Mallowan pack to go on an archaeological dig.

-The garden trail is a lovely way to encourage children to explore Greenway garden, searching for different things from nature such as flowers with more than five petals, and includes activities such as bark rubbing.
+In the garden over the summer holiday there is a choice of two trails.
+The nature detective trail is a lovely way to encourage children to explore Greenway garden, searching for different things from nature such as flowers with more than five petals, and includes activities such as bark rubbing.